-- To describe different ways community engagement can occur
+- To describe different ways stakeholder engagement can occur

-- To assist in the selection of the appropriate level of public participation for projects involving community engagement
+- To assist in the selection of the appropriate level of stakeholder participation depending on the particular circumstances

 (Copyright: IAP2 International Federation, 2014 – written permission obtained from IAP2)